eCommercePlayer

 Item specifics are the structured data fields that eBay provides for each category: brand, size, color, material, condition, and so on.
 Cassini uses these heavily for search filtering.
 When a buyer narrows results by brand or size using the sidebar filters, your listing only shows up if you filled in those fields.

-Fill in every item specific that eBay offers, even the optional ones.
-The more fields you complete, the more filtered searches your listing can appear in.
 An item with 5 filled item specifics shows up in far fewer search results than one with 15.

 Be accurate.
 Do not guess or approximate.
 If you are not sure about a material, look it up.
 If the size is between two standard options, pick the closest one and mention the exact measurement in your description.
 Wrong item specifics lead to returns and negative feedback, both of which hurt your search ranking.

 eBay occasionally adds new item specifics to categories.
-Check your active listings periodically to see if there are new fields you can fill in.
-The Seller Hub sometimes highlights listings with incomplete item specifics.
+Check your active listings periodically to see if there are new fields you can fill in โ€” the Seller Hub sometimes highlights listings with incomplete item specifics.
+As we explain in How eBay's Cassini Algorithm Affects Your Listings, this is the highest-return task per listing in your entire optimization workflow.

 Photos: Use All 12 Slots